 Florida does not allow open carry of a firearm except under a few very limited exceptions.
-You can open carry on your own private property or on private property where the owner has given you permission to open carry.
-Further, you can also open carry while traveling directly to or from or are engaged in fishing, hunting, or camping.
+You can open carry on your own private property where your home is located.
+You can also open carry while traveling directly to or from or are engaged in fishing, hunting, or camping.

 The reciprocity laws often change.
 Before traveling to Florida, visit the Department of Agriculture’s website for up-to-date information.
 If you have any questions about traveling with your firearm or whether another state recognizes your state’s concealed carry license, call U.S. LawShield and ask to speak to an Independent Program Attorney.